MaddulaSaiKrishna/YakShop/README.md

 Database:

 1. Please install mongoDB(2.6 or higher) and create data/db folder.
-2. Navigate to "/.bin" folder and open "mongod.exe" to start mongoDB connections.
+2. Navigate to "bin" folder and open "mongod.exe" to start mongoDB connections.
 3. In the same path, open "mongo.exe".
 This will open a terminal for mongoDB commands.
 4. Enter all commands listed in "Yak/Database/yakshop db creation.txt" file